Risks and Priorities

 If you have ethical issues that could put your company’s reputation at risk, then you need to be reporting on how they are being managed and what sort of results are being achieved.
 This means embedding ethics reporting within your management information systems and compliance schedule of internal controls.
 Having set up non-financial MI from scratch, and helped revitalise existing arrangements, I can bring an experienced ‘critical friend’ perspective to keeping your board informed about the ethical issues that matter.

 Good reporting looks both to the future and to the past.
 That means having an ethics radar that can track current issues and spot emerging trends.
-Not easy from within a single company, but straightforward for an ‘ethics watcher’ like myself long versed in how the sector works.
+Not easy from within a single company, but straightforward for an ‘ethics watcher’ like myself.